 It's Friday, and you've got no idea what you'll do for the weekend.

 Patch is coming to the rescue.
 We've got the best bets for every age to make your weekend just what you've been waiting for.
-Check our picks for the activities that are going on in town.
+Check our picks for the activities that are going on in town and nearby.